bitplane/bitplane.net/log/2026/05/rars/index.md

 middle-aged format that never stopped growing up, it's as big as a house.

-`unrar` comes with source code but that code is not actually free, and somewhat ironically RAR's author isn't a big fan of piracy.
+`unrar` comes with source code but that code is not actually free, and somewhat ironically RAR's author Eugene Roshal isn't a big fan of piracy.
 So ideally I'd need to implement my version from spec, which doesn't really exist.

 The monstrous task of creating one involved pulling code from free decompressor sources in the wild - unar, libarchive, UNRARLIB, plus